Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

   <details class="project-item social">
     <summary>The Influence of Situational Context and Observer Emotion on Ensemble Emotion Perception</summary>
-    <p>Using naturalistic stimuli, we investigate how situational context and observer emotion shape the perception of a crowd’s ensemble emotion.</p>
+    <p>Using naturalistic stimuli, the study investigated how situational context and observer emotion shape the perception of a crowd’s ensemble emotion.</p>
   </details>

   <details class="project-item social memory">